Q: How to translate TDBGrid columns captions?

 ;

-A: There is a small bug (or as designed) in TDBNavigator component.
+There is a small bug (or as designed) in the TDBNavigator component.
 To fix it you may use the following sample code:

 begin

-A: When the XP Theme enabled Developer Express components convert AnsiString to WideString using application default locale.
-You can fix this by changing application’s thread locale on language changing event.
+When an XP Theme enabled the Developer Express components convert AnsiString to WideString using the application default locale.
+You can fix this by changing application's thread locale on language changing event.
 For example:

 begin